d2l-ai/d2l-en/chapter_introduction/index.md

 You can think of the parameters as knobs that we can turn, manipulating the behavior of the program.
-Fixing the parameters, we call the program a *model*.
+Once the parameters are fixed, we call the program a *model*.
-The set of all distinct programs (input-output mappings) that we can produce just by manipulating the parameters is called a *family* of models.
+The set of all distinct programs (input output mappings) that we can produce just by manipulating the parameters is called a *family* of models.
-And the meta-program that uses our dataset to choose the parameters is called a *learning algorithm*.
+And the "meta-program" that uses our dataset to choose the parameters is called a *learning algorithm*.

 Before we can go ahead and engage the learning algorithm,